OrebroUniversity/hrp_oru/modifications/README.md

 ### Battery connection

-The battery power is accesse by soldering two wrires as described in the [HRP starup guide document](https://github.com/HusqvarnaResearch/hrp/blob/master/Startup%20Guide%20HRP.pdf) in the "Power Option Section" to get direct access to the batteries.
+The battery power is accessed by soldering two wires as described in the [HRP startup guide document](https://github.com/HusqvarnaResearch/hrp/blob/master/Startup%20Guide%20HRP.pdf) in the "Power Option Section" to get direct access to the batteries.

 To be able to turn on and off the power an additional power switch is mounted close to the rear right wheel as shown below.